Responsibleuk/the-circle/README.md

 Features Left to Implement
 Refine styling
-Add content
-Create video library
-Create links at bottom of pages

 Testing
 In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your project’s features and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

+All features have been thoroughly checked and no bugs

+Un sdg's need to link to appropriate pages

+Some small bugs conbcerning alignment to be fixed.

 In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+Need to address how it looks on mobile devices.

 Validator Testing

 HTML
-No errors were returned when passing through the official W3C validator
+Several errors still to rectify, mainly on lifestyle page

 CSS
-No errors were found when passing through the official (Jigsaw) validator Unfixed Bugs
+10 errors were found when passing through the official (Jigsaw) validator Unfixed Bugs

 You will need to mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.

+6 awareness pages need to change main so it's not a child

 Deployment
 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)